 The below diagram illustrates how components are distributed when the Wazuh server and the Elasticsearch cluster run on different hosts.
 Note that with multi-node clusters there will be multiple Elastic Stack servers to which Filebeat is capable of forwarding data:

 In smaller Wazuh deployments, Wazuh and Elastic Stack with a single-node Elasticsearch instance can all be deployed on a single server.
-In this scenario, Logstash can read the Wazuh alerts and/or archived events directly from the local file system and feed them into the local Elasticsearch instance.

 Communications and data flow¶